thomashocking/SemanticAnalyzer/README.md

 - **UI**

 "UI" is a graphic class and interface with users.
 It asks what type of source gone a use, help to insert controlled vocabulary into database. and return the result in text format with sentence priority notification.

+- **Crawler** INITIAL

+"Crawler" is a collecting class.
+It get a user's word and insert synonyms to database with set priority.
+This uses [Thesaurus](http://www.thesaurus.com) database to collect synonyms.

+And it could used for check a source's complexity in the future.

 ---